cnuahs/hermans-rasson/README.md

 semilogx(nsamp,mean(prayleigh),'k.-');
 ```

-The example above produces something like:
+The example above uses `circ_vmpdf()` and `circ_rtest()` from Philipp Berens Circular Statstics Toolbox for Matlab, available from https://github.com/circstat/circstat-matlab.git.
+The output should look something like:
 ![hermans-rasson vs rayleigh test](./images/example.png "Hermans-Rasson vs Rayleigh test")

 For a comparison of several tests for non-uniformity and some recommendations on their relative merits, see: